KDE/digikam-doc/README.md

 ## Directories Hierarchy

 - LICENSES  : all licenses used in the project.
-- attic     : old DocBook implementations of this manual to backport as ReStructuredText.
 - build     : temporary dir created when documentation is compiled.
 - ressources: Sphinx templates customization.
 - po        : link to handbook translations files.
 - project   : some helpers scripts.
 - tests     : scripts to test repository contents with CI

+All others directories are used to host sections of the documentation implmeented in ReStructuredText format.

 ## Get Involved

 ### File Hierarchies

-ReStructuredText Documentation implementation is located in top level directory in .rst files and sub-directories corresponding to handbook sections.
+ReStructuredText Documentation implementation is located in top level directory in .rst files and sub-directories with the same name corresponding to the handbook sections.
 The root entry of the manual is **index.rst**.

 Each handbook section start with a .rst file from top level directory and a dedicated sub-directory with the same name including chapters .rst files and a nested **images** sub-directory to host